 The Court’s decision struck down parts of the law that appeared targeted at undercover journalism, holding that the law targeted some activity that is perfectly legal.
 Here’s what the Court struck down:

 A provision that criminalized entering an “agricultural production facility” by “misrepresentation.”
 The Court held that this would criminalize anyone who fibbed to access to a farm, ranch, food plant, or grocery store regardless of whether they caused any damage to the facility; and

 The Ninth Circuit has provided a framework for state legislators to move forward if they desire to pass farm protection laws that pass constitutional muster.
 A lie, itself, is not a criminal act whereas a lie coupled with an intent to do harm can be prosecuted (this principle is derived from United States v.
 Alvarez).

 The Ninth Circuit left in place the criminal penalties for obtaining employment through misrepresentation if there is intent to cause economic harm or other injuries.
 However, the Court also concluded that “reputational” or “publication” damages would not qualify as the type of harm intended to be prevented by Idaho’s law.
 To show that a defendant is guilty of violating the law, a prosecutor would need to prove that the defendant intended to cause tangible economic loss to the operation, not simply to bring attention to the operation or damage its reputation.

-Phil Olsson and John Dillard are attorneys with Olsson Frank Weeda Terman Matz P.C.
-(OFW Law), a Washington, DC-based firm that serves agricultural clients and clients with issues before federal and state courts, EPA, FDA, USDA, and OSHA.
-John focuses his practice on agricultural and environmental law.
+John Dillard is an attorney with Olsson Frank Weeda Terman Matz P.C.
+(OFW Law), a Washington, DC-based firm that serves agricultural and food clients and clients with issues before federal and state courts, EPA, FDA, USDA, and OSHA.
+John focuses his practice on food, agricultural, and environmental law.
 He occasionally tweets at @DCAgLawyer.
 This column is not a substitute for legal advice.